 While achieving CopyStorm performance can vary from company to company, the principles and practices in this article should help you optimize CopyStorm for your organization.

 In most cases a company will want to optimize the rate at which records are backed up from Salesforce.
 In this case there are typically only a few parameters that typically yield performance improvements which:

 - Increase the rate at which data arrives from Salesforce.

 - Increase the rate at which your database can accept changes.

-There best way to improve the rate at which data arrives from Salesforce:
+The best way to improve the rate at which data arrives from Salesforce is to:

 - Increase the number of tables CopyStorm backs up at the same time.
 This value is controlled by a parameter called “# Salesforce Threads” under “Salesforce API” on the “Configuration” tab.
 Most companies will see optimal performance using a value of 3 to 10.
 The optimal value for your company will likely depend on the rate at which your database will accept data.

 People often ask “Why not use the BULK API since it is the fastest approach?”
 The short answer is:

 - Though the execution time reported by the BULK API is short, the amount of time a human has to wait (wall time) for a copy job to complete is longer than using multiple SOAP or REST threads.
 Ten SOAP threads will beat ten BULK jobs almost 100% of the time.
 We suspect that this is because BULK jobs run at a much lower priority in Salesforce than SOAP or REST requests.

 Special Situation: Optimize Memory Usage